texx00/sandypi/docs/troubleshooting.md

 Open your browser, put ip:5000 and open the settings page (button on the top right corner) and select the serial port and baudrate.

+## The server starts but cannot connect to it from the browser

+Check if npm is installed correctly with the command `npm -v`.
+If it is not, install it and then run again the `install.bat/sh` script

 ## After the update the browser is stuck on a gray/white page

 When updating from one version to another, for the moment, it may happen that the software get stuck on old data.